jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy.md

     \end{split}$$

 #### Stress and Strain in Bonds
 Force is proportional to atomic displacement and change in energy.
 Stress requires number of atoms involved in some area by estimating atomic spacing at equilibrium, $r_{0}^{2}$.
-Strain, then, is the change in spacing divided by the equilibrium spacing. [[Youngs-modulus]] is a material property of stress over strain.
+Strain, then, is the change in spacing divided by the equilibrium spacing.
+[Young's Modulus](engr-743-damage-and-fracture/youngs-modulus.md) is a material property of stress over strain.
 These can be summarized by the following relations:

 $$\begin{split}
 F &= \frac{dU_{i}}{dr} \\